-If not taken as pre-requisite courses, the following will be required during the program.
-These courses are available through the Geneva/Portage Agreement.
-The course descriptions are linked below.
+If not taken as pre-requisite courses, the following courses will be required during the program.
+These courses are available online through the Geneva College / Portage Learning contract agreement.
+Click to open link to course descriptions:

 - PHYS 165 PHYSICS (3 CR) - PHIL 120 INTRODUCTION TO ETHICS (3 CR)